List of Emmerdale characters introduced in 2015: Emma Barton

 Harriet Finch (Katherine Dow Blyton) helps Finn find Emma's address and he meets her in secret.
 She is thrilled to see him and is eager to get to know her other sons again but this proves complicated, given their history.
 While at a bar, Ross gets into a fight and is injured.
-Emma comes to help Ross and is shocked to recognize her sons.
-Finn invites Emma to the village and Ross tells her that James and Moira Barton (Natalie J. Robb) slept together before she left.
+Emma comes to help Ross and is shocked to recognise her sons.
+Finn invites Emma to the village and Ross tells her that James and Moira slept together before she left.
 James is defensive and accidentally reveals that Adam Barton (Adam Thomas) is his son.
 Emma blames James for losing her family but he reminds her that the reason she left was because she tried to kill Ross when he was a child.
 Emma asks if James has told their sons the truth and he tells her he has not.
 Emma leaves and Pete later tells James that she returned once before, but he sent her away.
 Emma returns to the village and Ross and Finn try to persuade her to stay.
 She tries to talk to Pete but he makes it clear that he knows what she did and will not forgive her.
 When Finn babysits Debbie Dingle's (Charley Webb) son, Jack, Emma visits and Finn leaves her alone for a few minutes.
 When Pete learns this, he runs into the house and tells Emma to leave.